Davilash/My-Contact-List/README.md

-# Contact-Provider
+# Content-Provider
-Demo project on Contact provider for learning purpose
+  Demo project on Content provider for learning purpose

+# Outcome:
+  It will read contacts from phone and display it in recycler view.